Aerial application for pesticides near Niarada

 Employee during a local cherry orchard inspection

-Before you buy a pesticide, read the label to
+Before you buy a pesticide, read the label to determine these basics:

 - Where the pesticide can and cannot be applied

 - If the pesticide will control the pest or pests

 - If the pesticide can be applied safely and legally under the application conditions